AIRI-Institute/SEMAi/README.md

 # Foldseek
 We used [SaProt](https://github.com/westlake-repl/SaProt) as base model for SEMA-3D and epitope comparison model.
 This model utilizes 3Di tokens, prodused by [Foldseek](https://github.com/steineggerlab/foldseek).
 To create 3Di tokens we used `foldseek_util.py` script from [SaProt](https://github.com/westlake-repl/SaProt?tab=readme-ov-file#convert-protein-structure-into-structure-aware-sequence) foldseek binary file.
 These files are stored at `./saprot_utils` folder

+### Disclaimer:
+This code is provided under MIT License